Shiloh-Coffey/YT-VID-Links-2-PL-Link/README.md

 - Links are limited to 50 videos at a time so it will generated multiple links for your playlist if you have over 50 video links.
 - Links can not have time in the url (i.e. "?t=8")
 - Links can either be normal (i.e. "https://www.youtube.com/") or shortend (i.e. "https://youtu.be/")
+- Make sure that you have python installed